Why Hillary Losing was the Best Thing for Women

-Erin Loos Cutraro is the Founder and CEO of She Should Run and an American.
+Erin Loos Cutraro is the Founder and CEO of She Should Run.
 The views expressed are her own.

 Exhausted, I sat on the edge of my oldest daughter’s bed.
 “Love, time to get up.”
 Her eyes opened wide and she grinned from ear-to-ear.
 “Mama, is Hillary our President?”
 I took a deep breath.
 “No baby.
 She’s not.”